 Generally six (6) semester-long seminars and one (1) yearlong Colloquium make up the first stage of the program.
-All doctoral students are required to participate in the colloquium.
-A full-time student should be able to complete the first stage of the residence program within one academic year.
+The first stage of resident study focuses on the development of research skills, in-depth study in the major field, and professorial and peer review in seminar settings.